-To positioned it really: “I might say that mid-morning or early afternoon is probably the high-quality time,” certified dietitian-nutritionist Lisa Lisiewski informed CNBC.
+To position it really: “I might say that mid-morning or early afternoon is probably the high-quality time,” certified dietitian-nutritionist Lisa Lisiewski informed CNBC.
 “That’s when your cortisol levels are at their lowest, and you truly enjoy the stimulant itself.”

 6 Things You Might Not Know About Sally Ride